-Number of suppliers % of total spend (direct & indirect) Comment 56 27% Thirty nine major suppliers representing 40% of total spend are engaged regularly.
+Type of engagement Number of suppliers % of total spend (direct and indirect) Impact of engagement Active engagement 91 23% Ninety-one major suppliers representing 23% of total spend are engaged regularly.
 Other suppliers are engaged with during re-negotiation of service contracts and formal tender processes.
-DEXUS also engages with existing suppliers to optimise performance through a structured relationship and performance management process to maximise supplier services levels, manage risk, maintain healthy supplier relationships and realise shared value.
-In 2015 DEXUS surveyed 39 key suppliers across its preferred supplier panel to a) gain further insight into their day-to-day CR&S systems and practices in order to continue ongoing dialogue regarding corporate responsibility and sustainability (CR&S), b) gain a better understanding of day-to-day CR&S systems, practices and issues, c) Evaluate alignment between DEXUS and its suppliers regarding CR&S ambitions, and d) identify areas for improvement and risk management.
+Dexus also engages with existing suppliers to optimise performance through a structured relationship and performance management process to maximise supplier services levels, manage risk, maintain healthy supplier relationships and realise shared value.
+In July 2015 Dexus surveyed 39 key suppliers across its preferred supplier panel to a) gain further insight into their day-to-day CR&S systems and practices in order to continue ongoing dialogue regarding corporate responsibility and sustainability (CR&S), b) gain a better understanding of day-to-day CR&S systems, practices and issues, c) Evaluate alignment between Dexus and its suppliers regarding CR&S ambitions, and d) identify areas for improvement and risk management.